paulscherrerinstitute/ecmccfg/examples/PSI/best_practice/motion/servo/README.md

 ```

 ### Drive scalings

+IMPORTNT NOTE:
+The below explained scaling might have changed in drive firmware (or differnt for different Ex72XX drives), needs further investigation.
+Could be that both 6 pole and 8 pole motors should be configured with max speed 8000 revs/s.
+Check scaling by:
+* Enable pos lag monitoring with resonable settings
+* Set the ecmc position controller params to 0
+* Execute a small move (always be prepared to kill axes, or E-stop).
+* In this "open loop" move, the setpoint and actual should track well.
+If you see an error corresponding to approx. 25% of the move distance, then the scaling is wrong, then test the other scaling factor.

 Max scale for motors depend on the pole count:
 * 6 pole: Max scale is 8000revs/s (in this case 8000mm/s)
 * 8 pole: Max scale is 6000revs/s